EarlyBirdinvestments/Hello-World/README.md

 # Hello-World
 This Is For The Early_Bird_Nation!
-No one is as smart as you, and BTW thanks for the follow and subcribe ;-) We are bringing everyone together.
+No one is as smart as you, and BTW thanks for the follow and subscribe ;-) We are bringing everyone together.
 A lot of programmers and developers can code but can't trade.
 Alot of traders know how to trade but can't code.